lukaswhite/sitemap/README.md

-# Sitemaps
+# Sitemap

-A library for building sitemaps, to be written to various formats; most notably as an XML sitemap.
+A PHP 7.1+ library for building sitemaps, to be written to various formats; most notably as an XML sitemap.

 ## Installation

+Install the package using Composer:

 ```
 composer require lukaswhite/sitemaps
 ```

+> This package requires PHP version 7.1 or greater

 ## Creating a Sitemap